akhamidogit/dataviz/final-project-part-two.md

 ## Story outline and flow
 My story centers on the sharp rise in **Uzbekistan’s housing prices (2022–2024)**.
 I want to explore whether the influx of **Russian migrants acted as a catalyst**, while also situating this trend in the **regional context** (Kazakhstan, Kyrgyzstan) and considering **other demand/supply factors**.

+In Part I, my setup was relatively straightforward: housing prices in Uzbekistan surged sharply between 2022–2024, and my initial idea was to test whether the influx of Russian migrants could help explain this change.
+The basic sketches were focused on Uzbekistan only, showing a simple before-and-after comparison.
+That was the starting point of my story.

+For Part II, I introduced the **conflict**: the problem with telling the story narrowly through Uzbekistan alone is that the audience quickly asks, “But what about the neighbors?
+What about Kazakhstan, which lies directly between Russia and Uzbekistan?”
+By keeping the lens too narrow, I risked presenting a monocausal or oversimplified narrative.
+Migration alone might look convincing, but without testing other possibilities — such as general economic growth, supply shortages, or parallel trends in nearby countries — the story lacks depth and balance.
+This is where the tension comes in: how do I expand the story without overwhelming it, and how do I distinguish correlation from causation?

+The **resolution** I developed in Part II was to deliberately expand the storyline in two ways.
+First, I added a **regional layer** by incorporating Kazakhstan and Kyrgyzstan into my visuals.
+This gives readers a more holistic view of housing dynamics in Central Asia and shows whether Uzbekistan was unique or part of a shared trend.
+Second, I deepened the analysis by building a **drivers wall** of demand and supply factors — wages, population, building materials costs, and housing stock.
+This allows me to test whether these alternative explanations broke from historical patterns in 2022–2024.
+If they mostly track their prior trends, then migration can plausibly be framed as the catalyst that accelerated housing prices during that period.

+Together, this setup–conflict–resolution structure strengthens the narrative: I start by situating the price spike, highlight the problem of oversimplification, and then resolve it by broadening both geographic scope and explanatory factors.
+My storyboard now reflects this progression, guiding the reader step by step through context, conflict, and cautious resolution.

 ## Storyboard walkthrough
 1. **Hook (Hero panel)** – “Housing prices in Uzbekistan rose X% since 2021.”
 Hypothesis: migration as catalyst.
 2. **Regional context** – Indexed price lines for Uzbekistan, Kazakhstan, Kyrgyzstan (2018–2025).